-- Conduct as determined by the faculty to be unbecoming or unethical in a person training to practice in a health related field or detrimental to the interests of the public, patients, students; - Fraud or misrepresentation of themselves for obtaining medical information on persons outside their realm of clinical/fieldwork experience; - Making false or misleading statements regarding one's level of skill or ability to treat persons; - Use of any false, fraudulent, or deceptive statement in any document connected with field of study; - Engaging in inappropriate conduct with a patient; - Impersonating another person licensed to practice in the health field; - Use of substance(s) which impairs cognitive function and/or decision making; - Conduct which is likely to deceive, and with potential to harm the public; - Obtaining any payment for services by fraud or misrepresentation; - Being found mentally incompetent or insane by a court of competent jurisdiction; - Any offenses resulting in arrest which jeopardizes required cleared background check.
+- Conduct as determined by the faculty to be unbecoming or unethical in a person training to practice in a health related field or detrimental to the interests of the public, patients, students; - Fraud or misrepresentation of themselves for obtaining medical information on persons outside their realm of clinical/fieldwork experience; - Making false or misleading statements regarding one's level of skill or ability to treat persons; - Use of any false, fraudulent or deceptive statement in any document connected with field of study; - Engaging in inappropriate conduct with a patient; - Impersonating another person licensed to practice in the health field; - Use of substance(s) which impairs cognitive function and/or decision making; - Conduct which is likely to deceive, and with potential to harm the public; - Obtaining any payment for services by fraud or misrepresentation; - Being found mentally incompetent or insane by a court of competent jurisdiction; - Any offenses resulting in arrest which jeopardizes required cleared background check.

-Unprofessional or unethical conduct could be immediate dismissal from the program.
+Unprofessional or Unethical conduct could mean immediate dismissal from the program.

-I have carefully read the Wallace Community College Respiratory Therapy Professional Code of Conduct and hereby declare that I will adhere to this code from the time of signing and throughout my enrollment in a health program at Wallace Community College.
+I have carefully read the Wallace Community College Respiratory Therapist Professional Code of Conduct and hereby declare that I will adhere to this code from the time of signing and throughout my enrollment in a health program at Wallace Community College.

 Student Signature Witness Signature

 Student (Print) Witness Printed Name

+Student (11mt) withess i fined ivaline

 Date Date

-RESPIRATORY THERAPY POLICIES AND PROCEDURES
+RESPIRATORY THERAPIST PROGRAM POLICIES AND PROCEDURES